-Working with an executive search firm helps you connect with these and other hard-to-reach candidates who aren’t openly advertising that they’re job searching or who may not have even considered it yet, but would be open to hearing about the opportunity.
+Working with an executive search firm helps you connect with these and other hard-to-reach candidates who aren’t openly advertising that they’re job searching or may not have even considered it yet, but would be open to hearing about a new opportunity.

-Retained search firms spend years making inroads in their respective industries, earning the trust of candidates and building professional rapport.
-These relationships give them the standing to bring forth your opportunity and make a recommendation about working for your company that candidates will give thoughtful consideration.
+Retained search firms spend years making inroads in their respective industries, earning candidates’ trust, and building professional rapport.
+These relationships give them the standing to bring forth your opportunity and make a recommendation about working for your company that candidates will give thoughtful consideration to.

-When you work with a retained search team, you’re not only gaining access to their executive headhunting skills, but their recruiting expertise.
-In your close working relationship, the right retained recruiting partner will function almost as a consultant, providing you with helpful insights and feedback honed through years of experience that will sharpen your search.
+When you work with a retained search team, you’re not only gaining access to their executive headhunting skills but their recruiting expertise.
+In your close working relationship, the right retained recruiting partner will function almost as a consultant, providing you with helpful insights and feedback honed through years of experience that will sharpen your hiring strategy.